- Data Portals

 - User Support

 Researchers at U.S. universities have several allocation opportunities, each with distinct eligibility rules.
-For full eligibility policies, see Eligibility below.

 The panel recommends awards on the basis of the computational experimental design, computational effectiveness, and availability of computing resources.
 More than 80 million Yellowstone system core-hours are allocated during each allocation cycle.

-U.S. university researchers supported by an NSF award can request up to 200,000 core-hours on Yellowstone or 200,000 core-hours on Janus as a Small Allocation request.
+U.S. university researchers who are supported by NSF awards can request a small allocation of up to 200,000 core-hours on Yellowstone or 200,000 core-hours on Janus for each NSF award.
 Up to 100,000 core-hours are available to graduate students and post-docs; no NSF award or panel review is required.

 These accounts are granted sufficient access to read data from GLADE and HPSS for up to three years.
-These accounts may be renewed by sending email to email@example.com and stating the additional time period needed.
-Click here for the request form.
+They may be renewed by sending email to email@example.com and stating the additional time period needed.

 CISL offers opportunities to undergraduate and graduate faculty to use high-performance computers in their college courses.
 Accounts are provided to individual students and the professor for assignments in numerical simulations, modeling, and studies of recently introduced computing architectures.
 CISL can provide consulting assistance to the professor or teaching assistant.
-Click here for the request form.

 Atmospheric science attempts to understand the total behavior of the earth's fluid envelope on all scales ranging from microscopic processes to global motions.
 Since this system is bounded by the oceans and solid earth and driven primarily by solar radiation, some areas of ocean science, solid earth science, solar physics, and astrophysics are included.